MethodsAndPractices/vsteam/README.md

-# team
+# Team
-PowerShell module for accessing TFS and VSTS
+Future home of PowerShell module for accessing TFS and VSTS